Young domination on Hamming rectangles: Introduction

 It is trivially true that $\gamma^0(\cZ, G_1,G_2)=|V(G_1\Box G_2)|$.
 When the latency is not specified, we assume the default choice $L=1$, often omit it from the notation and call $\gamma=\gamma(\cZ, G_1,G_2)=\gamma^1(\cZ, G_1,G_2)$ the \emph{$\cZ$-domination number} of $(\cZ,G_1,G_2)$.
 In particular, if $a\in \mathbb{N}$ and $\cZ$ is the triangle

 then $\gamma(T_a, G_1,G_2)$ is exactly the $a$-domination number of the product graph $G_1\Box G_2$ \cite{HV}.
 Furthermore, $\gamma^L(T_1, G_1,G_2)$ is exactly the distance-$L$ domination number of the product graph $G_1\Box G_2$, for any finite $L$ (see, e.g.,~\cite{Hen}).
-In our general discussions, or if $\cZ$ is clear from the context, we will refer to $\cZ$-domination as {\it Young domination\/}.
+In our general discussions, or if $\cZ$ and $L$ are clear from the context, we refer to $\cZ$-domination with latency $L$ as {\it Young domination\/}.